 More Than the Coronavirus

-If working from home is a break from the norm, IT staffs should prepare workers, educating them about the risks.
+If working from home is a break from the norm, IT staff should prepare workers, educating them about the risks.

-“Secure workstations and access are the primary element of such aprogram,” he told TechNewsWorld.
+“Secure workstations and access are the primary elements of such a program,” he told TechNewsWorld.

 Don’t Be the Low-Hanging Fruit

 “These together allow the remote workforce to connect to business applications in the cloud using one password.
-This provides greater security and compliance for the enabling the remote workforce,” he told TechNewsWorld.
+This provides greater security and compliance for enabling the remote workforce,” he told TechNewsWorld.